Reverse Proxy Guide to Refer in 2024

 UPDATE wp_options SET option_value = ‘https://www.example.com/blog’ WHERE option_name IN( ‘siteurl’, ‘home’ );

-After successfully entering these codes, you’re now able to access https://www.example.com/blog URL and will be able to load the subdomain of http://example.domain.com without making any changes to the URL.
+After successfully entering these codes, you can access the https://www.example.com/blog URL and load the subdomain of http://example.domain.com without making any changes to the URL.

 Nginx Reverse Proxy Setup